-Even though the wording of the specified article limits the scope of the Bolar Exemption to the licensing of pharmaceuticals and the tests and experiments necessary for this, not only the decisions of the Intellectual and industrial property rights law courts in Istanbul, Ankara and Izmir but also District Court and Court of Cassation decisions indicate that the relevant provision is interpreted differently.
+Even though the wording of the article limits the scope of the Bolar Exemption to the licensing of pharmaceuticals and the tests and experiments necessary for this, the decisions of not only the intellectual and industrial property rights law courts in Istanbul, Ankara and Izmir but also District Court and Court of Cassation decisions indicate that the relevant provision is interpreted differently.

-Within this framework, especially some courts consider the inclusion of the generic medicinal product on the reimbursement list of the SSI, which is not even a prerequisite for the launch of the medicinal products to the market, within the scope of the Bolar Exemption; however, such interpretations expand the implementation scope of the exemption, which is an exemption regarding a property right, granted to the right holders for a limited period.
+Some courts consider the inclusion of the generic medicinal product on the reimbursement list of the SSI, which is not even a prerequisite for the launch of the medicinal products to the market, as being within the scope of the Bolar Exemption; however, such interpretations expand the implementation scope of the exemption granted to the right holders for a limited period.

-As the patent owners cannot obtain the evidence that they can only obtain through the court, such as information on price approval, sales permission of the generic products and the product’s inclusion to the SSI’s reimbursement list, and examination of the marketing authorization dossier of the generic medicinal product, causes them not to be able to use their patent rights properly.
-As a result, in accordance with the current legislation, without considering whether there is any patent infringement, medicinal products for human use are launched on the market, and the price of the patent owner’s product automatically decreases by 40% in accordance with the Ministry of Health legislation.
+Patent owners are unable to properly exercise their patent rights because they cannot obtain evidence only available through the courts, such as: information on price approval, sales permission of the generic products and the product’s inclusion to the SSI’s reimbursement list, and examination of the marketing authorization dossier of the generic medicinal product.
+As a result, in accordance with the current legislation, without considering whether there is any patent infringement, medicinal products for human use may be launched on the market, and following the release of a generic version of the patented medicine, the price of the patent owner’s product automatically decreases by 40% in accordance with the Ministry of Health legislation.
 Moreover, even if it is determined that the generic medicinal product infringes the patent rights after the said price decrease decision, the price decrease decision cannot be reversed.

 In addition to all of these, uncertainties about the point at which the actions of pharmaceutical companies that make significant investments in the production and marketing of generic medicinal products will constitute patent infringement adversely affect their market entry strategies.